rocket-pack/serverguide/postgresql.md

 If you _did_ have access issues, go back and check your database user is named the same as your app user, and that the databases you need were created correctly with the `--owner=[app user]` flag.

+> Hint: If you forget what databases you have, log in as the 'postgres' user, enter `psql` to launch a database console, and type in `\l` to list all databases.